mbarosevic/steganography/README.md

 * Clone this repo to your local machine using https://github.com/mbarosevic/steganography.git

-Start the project and run it. :anguished:
+Start the project and run it.

 ## Demo